-The majority, if not all, of today’s businesses own intellectual property assets, among other business assets, which makes it imperative for business owners to know how to properly safeguard these assets to maximize their commercial benefit and, more importantly, to protect its business, customers, and employees.
+The majority, if not all, of today’s businesses, own intellectual property assets, among other business assets, which makes it imperative for business owners to know how to properly safeguard these assets to maximize their commercial benefit and, more importantly, to protect their business, customers, and employees.

 In today’s article, we will review what intellectual property rights are and their role in business operations, as well as what an effective intellectual property strategy is, and what intellectual property strategy development generally entails.

 Intellectual property (IP) is a classification of property that principally includes intangible creations of the mind.
 These are original works of human intellect, such as literary, artistic, or scientific creations as covered by copyrights, inventions and utility models as covered by patents, names and symbols used in commerce as covered by trademarks, and trade secrets.